Abe638/CSC-212-Project/README.md

 PathfindingUnityTest - contains the entire Unity project including all scripts and assets.

+Research Paper - contains research paper on our experience with the project

 .gitignore - file containing preferences on what is pushed to the github

 Astar demo.mp4 - test of an early prototype build